flutter/website/src/content/ui/interactivity/focus.md

 **Focus scope**
   : A special focus node that contains a group of other focus nodes.
-  It limits focus traversal to those nodes.
+  While it limits keyboard-initiated focus traversal to those nodes, it allows focus to be assigned to nodes outside of its scope if the user clicks on that node.
   It maintains data about which nodes have received focus in its subtree in the past.